-The ERC was a strong supporter of this festival which took place between 27th and 31st December, 2018.
+The ECFA was a strong supporter of this festival which took place between 27th and 31st December, 2018.
 Activities were carried out at a number of venues in Sydney, culminating in the New Year’s Eve Ball at the Ivy Ballroom in the Sydney CBD.
 It is understood that the Festival events were generally very well attended and received.
 Congratulations to Aet Madison and her team for organising the Festival – no mean feat!

 3 Council of Estonian Societies in Australia (AESL)

 The ECFA sent three representatives to the Annual General Meeting of the AESL, held on 31/12/2018.
 One of the main topics for discussion was the proposal to form a collaborative arrangement between the ECFA and AESL, whereby AESL would focus solely on its role as the Peak Estonian body in Australia and ECFA focused its efforts on fundraising and distribution of funds to worthy Estonian cultural organisations located in Australia and that fell within the AESL umbrella.
 A pre-cursor to such an arrangement, is the incorporation of AESL as a registered charitable body under Australian rules and regulations.
 It is now up to AESL to follow up on these discussions and advance a viable business plan to its member organisations (including the ECFA) to vote upon.